 Many years ago, Shilpa made the decision to leave the trappings of academia, Washington, DC, and the path of “professionalism” that had been laid before her to live and work in greater alignment with her soul’s calling.
 Today, she sees her work as contributing to the deep healing of internal, interpersonal and systemic breakdown.
 Shilpa is committed to using very simple human technologies – like listening, speaking from the heart, slowing down, breathing, and connecting to nature – to support authentic relationships, a deeper sense of self, an essential shift in consciousness, and aligned living practices.
 She is passionate about dance and music, organic and natural farming, upcycling and zero waste living, asking appreciative questions and being in community.
 All of her work seeks to uncover ways for people to free themselves from dominating, soul-crushing institutions and to live in greater alignment with their hearts and deepest values, their local communities, and with nature.

-Joan Smalley is the part-time Operations Manager at YES!, recently joining in July 2015.
+Joanie Smalley is the part-time Operations Manager at YES!, joining the team in July 2015.
 She brings with her a passion for supporting people.
 This passion took her to Australia in 2008, where she studied Holistic Kinesiology, earning a diploma from the Australian College of Complementary Medicine, in 2010.
-Today, she has a Holistic Kinesiology practice based in Oakland, CA. Prior to moving to Australia in 2008, Joan worked for eight years as an assistant in the Executive Offices at Pixar Animation Studios.
+Today, she has a Holistic Kinesiology practice based in Oakland, CA. Prior to moving to Australia in 2008, Joanie worked for eight years as an assistant in the Executive Offices at Pixar Animation Studios.